Danger: Diabolik: Home media and television

 The second English version was featured on the Sci-Fi Channel incarnation of Mystery Science Theater 3000 (MST3K), a series which provides mocking commentary over B-movies interspersed with sketches, which aired on 8 August 1999 as the thirteenth and final episode of the show's tenth season and (up until 2017) the final episode of the series overall.
-Lucas has criticized the show's selection and handling of the film, stating "The fact that such an accomplished film would be singled out for insult and lampoon on the program showed that it was running out of appropriate fodder".
+Lucas has criticized the show's selection and handling of the film, stating "The fact that such an accomplished film would be singled out for insult and lampoon on the program showed that it was running out of appropriate fodder."

 Danger: Diabolik was released on DVD by Paramount Home Entertainment on 14 June 2005; this release was produced by Kim Aubry of American Zoetrope, who was responsible for recovering the audio masters for the original English version.
-The DVD's special features include an audio commentary featuring Law and Lucas, the "Body Movin'" music video (featuring an optional audio commentary with Yauch), and Danger: Diabolik – From Fumetti to Film, an appreciation of the film featuring Bissette, Law, De Laurentiis, Morricone, Yauch, and filmmaker Roman Coppola.
+The DVD's special features include an audio commentary featuring Law and Lucas, the "Body Movin music video (featuring an optional audio commentary with Yauch), and Danger: Diabolik – From Fumetti to Film, an appreciation of the film featuring Bissette, Law, De Laurentiis, Morricone, Yauch, and filmmaker Roman Coppola.
 Reviews of the disc by Cinefantastique and Video Librarian praised the release, noting the high quality of the digital transfer and special features.
 This DVD is now out of print.

-Shout!
-Factory released the MST3K version of the film as part of the 39th volume of its DVD releases of the series on 21 November 2017; the company released the original film on Blu-ray in the US on 19 May 2020.
+Shout Factory released the MST3K version of the film as part of the 39th volume of its DVD releases of the series on 21 November 2017; the company released the original film on Blu-ray in the U.S. on 19 May 2020.
 This release includes all of the special features from Paramount's DVD, as well as a new audio commentary with film historians Troy Howarth and Nathaniel Thompson.
-A Blu-ray for the Australian market, distributed by Via Vision Entertainment under their Imprint Films division, was released on 28 October.
+A Blu-ray for the Australian market, distributed by Via Vision Entertainment under their Imprint Films division, was released on 28 October 2020.
 Packaged in a limited edition slipcase, this release includes the DVD's special features, alongside a re-recorded commentary with Lucas and an exclusive video essay by critic and historian Kat Ellinger.
+It was released on 4K Ultra HD (and a new version of the Blu-ray) by Kino Lorber on 22 July 2025 with all prior special features.